peteroupc/peteroupc.github.io/exporand.md

 For instance, these two points distinguish the beta sampler in this document from any other specially-designed beta sampler I am aware of.
 As for the exponential distribution, there are papers that discuss generating exponential random variates using random bits (Flajolet and Saheb 1982\)[^2], (Karney 2016\)[^1], (Devroye and Gravel 2020\)[^3], (Thomas and Luk 2008\)[^4], but most if not all of them don't deal with generating exponential PSRNs using an arbitrary rate, not just 1.
 (Habibizad Navin et al., 2010\)[^5] is perhaps an exception; however the approach appears to involve pregenerated tables of digit probabilities.

 The samplers discussed here also draw on work dealing with a construct called the _Bernoulli factory_ (Keane and O'Brien 1994\)[^6] \(Flajolet et al., 2010\)[^7], which can simulate a new probability given a coin that shows heads with an unknown probability.
-One important feature of Bernoulli factories is that they can simulate a given probability _exactly_, without having to calculate that probability manually, which is important if the probability can be an irrational number that no computer can compute exactly (such as `pow(p, 1/2)` or `exp(-2)`).
+One important feature of Bernoulli factories is that they can simulate a given probability _exactly_, without having to calculate that probability manually, which is important if the probability can be an irrational number whose value no computer can compute exactly (such as `sqrt(p)` or `exp(-2)`).

 This page shows [**Python code**](#Sampler_Code) for these samplers.